The Best Lifetime Movies So Far In 2023

 Her Affair to Die For

-"Her Affair to Die For" has a 5.8/10 rating on IMDb.
-The movie stars Ryan Francis (known for "Sisters" and "The Inhabitant"), Meghan Carrasquillo (known for "Hider in My House" and "Mystery Incorporated"), and Logan Mariner (known for "Homicide Hunter: Never Give Up" and "The Murder Podcast").
+"Her Affair to Die For" stars Ryan Francis (known for "Sisters" and "The Inhabitant"), Meghan Carrasquillo (known for "Hider in My House" and "Mystery Incorporated"), and Logan Mariner (known for "Homicide Hunter: Never Give Up" and "The Murder Podcast").

-"Her Affair to Die For" tells the story of Alyssa (Carrasquillo), a "seductive roommate who will stop at nothing to possess" her friend's distracted father (via Lifetime).
-Sounds complicated and messy, but we're certainly here for all the drama!
+"Her Affair to Die For" tells the story of Alyssa, a "seductive roommate who will stop at nothing to possess" her friend's distracted father, according to Lifetime.
+Now, that's some roommate drama perfect for Lifetime.
+While this certainly sounds complicated and messy, we are here for it!

 "Her Affair to Die For" premiered on January 23, 2023, and Views on Film reviewed the movie, writing, "'Affair' starts with a bang and ends with a whimper, concluding with a weak, 'Fatal Attraction'-like cessation where you say, 'Um, that's it?'
 'No prize?'
 'No true corollary?'"
 At the same time, the site praises the film's capable direction and acting.